microsoft/promptflow/docs/how-to-guides/develop-a-tool/how-to-use-enabled-by.md

       - string
       # The input model is enabled by connection
       enabled_by: connection
-      # When the connection type is OpenAIConnection, model is enabled and displayed.
+      # When the connection value is open-ai-connection, model is enabled and displayed.
       enabled_by_value: [open-ai-connection]
       enum:
       - text-embedding-ada-002